+(Table 2).
+Interestingly, the absolute frequency of LLJ is consistent for criteria groups across the two methods (fixed and variable thresholds) (Table 2).
 However, the mean wind speed profiles differ markedly.
-For criteria group 2, which features the fixed and variable criteria used (independently and in conjunction) throughout literature (20% variable/2 ms-1 fixed), the temporal mean wind speed maximum for LLJ extracted with the variable criterion is approximately 4ms-1 lower than that of the fixed (Hallgren et al., 2020; Andreas et al., 2000; Kalverla et al., 2019; Duarte et al., 2012).
+For criteria group 2, which features the fixed and variable criteria used (independently and in conjunction) throughout literature (20% variable/2 ms-1 fixed), the temporal mean wind speed maximum for variable is approximately 4ms-1 lower than that of the fixed (Hallgren et al., 2020; Andreas et al., 2000; Kalverla et al., 2019; Duarte et al., 2012).

-Fig 6. - Temporal mean LLJ wind speed profiles extracted by each criterion (variable - (a) and fixed - (b)), colored by criteria group (criterion utilized for seasonal analysis is shown in red as part of Criteria Group 2).
+Fig 6. - Temporal mean LLJ wind speed profiles extracted by each criterion (variable - (a) and fixed - (b)), colored by criteria group (criterion utilized for climatology is shown in red as part of Criteria Group 2).
 Calculated from wind speed profiles sampled hourly from the single grid cell with highest LLJ frequency.

-Despite similarity in the frequency with which LLJs are detected as shown in Tables 3 and 4, the two criteria types (even in the least strict criteria group of 1 ms-1 fixed, 10% variable) identify a substantial number of different, distinct LLJ events.
-For the least stringent criteria group (lowest thresholds), of the total number of times that a LLJ is identified between the two criteria (the intersection of identified LLJ), the criteria extract different LLJ events 20% of the time (i.e. a LLJ is identified by one type of criterion but not the other).
+Despite similarity in the frequency with which LLJ are detected, the two criteria (even in the least strict criteria 260 group of 1 ms-1 fixed, 10% variable) identify a substantial number of different, distinct LLJ events.
+For the least stringent criteria group, of the total number of times that a LLJ is identified between the two criteria (the intersection of identified LLJ), the criteria extract different LLJ events 20% of the time (i.e. a LLJ is identified by one type of criterion but not the other).
 Thus, the relative frequency of disagreement is 20%.
-This relative frequency of disagreement increases to nearly 40% for the second criteria group (2 ms-1 fixed, 20% variable), in which the variable and fixed criteria identify different LLJ profiles 40% of the time (thus they identify the same hourly WS profiles as LLJs 60% of the time) (Figure 7).
-The frequency with which LLJs are identified by variable criteria but not by fixed, and vice versa, is relatively equal for the first three criteria groups.
-However, as threshold stringency increases (criteria groups 4 and 5), LLJs are more likely to be identified by fixed criteria than when the variable threshold is applied and the identified LLJ events become more dissimilar, with the two criteria identifying the same LLJ events only 10% of the time (Figure 7).
-These results indicate that the usage of varying LLJ definitions in literature (a fixed threshold only, or a fixed and variable threshold in tandem) potentially results in frequent identification of entirely different LLJ events.
+This relative frequency of disagreement increases to nearly 40% for the second criteria group (2 ms-1 fixed, 20% variable)

+265 (Figure 7).
+The frequency with which LLJ are identified by variable criteria but not by fixed, and vice versa, is relatively equal for the first three criteria groups.
+However, as the thresholds increase (criteria groups 4 and 5), LLJ are more likely to be identified by fixed criteria than when the variable threshold is applied (Figure 7).
+When the most stringent thresholds are applied, the absolute frequency of LLJ decreases and over 90% of those cases are only detected by one of the two algorithms.

-Fig 7. - Relative frequency of disagreement of LLJ identification between analyses using a fixed threshold and a variable threshold.
-In each criteria group, the variable and fixed thresholds are applied separately to the same hourly wind speed profiles to generate frequencies of LLJ identification for each type of threshold.
-Bars represent the proportion of LLJ identifications in which one criterion identifies a LLJ while the other does not (the relative disagreement in LLJ identification between fixed and variable criteria).
-Bars are shaded by the proportion of disagreements in which: a LLJ is identified by fixed criteria but not variable (black), a LLJ is identified by variable criteria but not fixed (green).
-Calculated from hourly output from single grid cell with highest LLJ frequency as indicated by the seasonal analysis (see Figure 1 for location).
+Fig 7. - Relative frequency of disagreement of LLJ identification between analyses using a fixed threshold and a variable threshold by criteria group.
+Relative frequencies shaded by the proportion of disagreements in which: a LLJ is identified by fixed criteria but not variable (black), a LLJ is identified by variable criteria but not fixed (green).
+Calculated from hourly output from single grid cell with highest LLJ frequency when the 20% variable criterion is applied (see Figure 1 for location).